 Voluntary During the Term.
-A student may voluntarily withdraw from the University prior to the end of the eighth week of a regular term, or prior to the end of the fourth week of the five-week summer term.
-After the end of the eighth week of a regular term or the fourth week of the fiveweek summer term voluntary withdrawal is not permitted.
+A student may voluntarily withdraw from the University prior to the end of the twelfth week of a semester, or prior to the end of the fifth week of each of the two regular summer sessions.
+Voluntary withdrawal after these dates is not permitted.